12 December 2013 – Launch of the updated Royal College of Physicians’ guidelines on management of patients in vegetative and low awareness states

-A research bid seminar in conjunction with our practitioner colleagues, including Derick Wade, Consultant in Neurorehabilitation at the Oxford Centre for Enablement and Jan Lavrijsen, a physician at Radboud University Nijmegen Medical Centre specializing in complex and palliative care, and a member of the European Task Force on Disorders of Consciousness.
+A seminar in conjunction with our practitioner colleagues, including Derick Wade, Consultant in Neurorehabilitation at the Oxford Centre for Enablement and Jan Lavrijsen, a physician at Radboud University Nijmegen Medical Centre specializing in complex and palliative care, and a member of the European Task Force on Disorders of Consciousness.
+(Participants, around 25 practitioners)

 29 November 2013 – Controversies in Critical Care – to live or let die?
 Meeting of the Critical Care Medicine Society of the Royal Society of Medicine, London

 This meeting covered a range of different areas of controversies within Critical Care Medicine clinical practice with the aim to help shape future practice within the UK.
 Celia Kitzinger presented on: ‘The ‘window of opportunity’ for death after severe brain injury’

 10 November 2013 – Internship funding with CDoC

 The internship will be hosted by The York Chronic Disorders of Consciousness Research Centre, directed by Professor Celia Kitzinger in Sociology, with academic researchers across six York Departments (Sociology, Philosophy/Health Sciences, English and Related Literature, Law and Economics).
 The intern will receive hands-on training in research methods and will apply and extend their existing health-related expertise to interdisciplinary collaborative research questions relating to patients with chronic disorders of consciousness, their families and treating professionals.
 The intern will be jointly mentored, spending time in at least three of the different departments.
 For further details about the project feel free to contact Celia Kitzinger for more information (email@example.com).